Board of Directors

-Mark Miller is from Wood River, Nebraska and is an Associate Director.
+Mark Miller is from Wood River, Nebraska and represents the At Large District.
 Mark attended Southeast Community College before coming back to his family’s farming operation.
 Mark farms row crops of corn and soybeans and also has a cow/calf herd.
 He and his wife have 2 children.

 Clark Nelson is from Funk, Nebraska and is an At Large Director.
 Clark started farming after high school and has continued to do so for the last 33 years.
 His farming operation includes irrigated and dryland corn, soybeans, and alfalfa.
 He also has a cow/calf herd and does some custom farming.
 Outside of farming, Clark is the president of the Phelps County fair board and a member of the Water User board.
 He attends Trinity Church in Holdrege.
 Clark chooses to serve on the board to help protect the patrons’ investments in CPI and provide good service and products.

 Jerrad Stroh, Board Secretary, is from Juniata, Nebraska and represents the Central District.
 After graduating from Adams Central High School, Jerrad went to Hastings College and then Washington University in St. Louis where he received a bachelor’s degree in mechanical engineering.
 He has been farming corn and soybeans for 20 years.
 Outside of farming, Jerrad attends Immanuel Lutheran Church in Hastings where he serves on the church council.

 Brent Woodman, Vice Chairman of the Board, is from Kenesaw, Nebraska and represents the Central District.
 Brent started farming after high school, and has continued to do so for the last 31 years.
 His farming operation includes irrigated corn and soybeans and a small cow/calf herd.
 Outside of farming, Brent is a part of the Kenesaw volunteer fire department, township treasurer, and school board member.
 He’s held various church positions and is a member of many ag-related organizations.
 Brent enjoys being a representative for the patrons that own this company.